This policy relates to the integrated degrees with an International Foundation Year with a September 2022 start date.

-Unsuccessful applicants who wish to request feedback on the reason for the outcome of their application should do so in line with the Feedback section of the above policy, using the relevant email address contact in the Useful contacts and resources section below.
+Unsuccessful applicants who wish to request feedback on the reason for the outcome of their application should do so in line with the Feedback section of the University of Leeds Taught Admissions Policy, using the relevant email address contact in the Useful contacts and resources section of this page.
 Generally, where applicants request feedback on why they have not been admitted, feedback will be given.

 Appeals and complaints

-As per the University of Leeds Taught Admissions Policy, applicants who have sought feedback and wish to challenge the decision made on their application should contact the International Pathways Centre Education Service Manager, whose details can be found in the Useful contacts and resources section below.
+As per the University of Leeds Taught Admissions Policy, applicants who have sought feedback and wish to challenge the decision made on their application should contact the International Pathways Centre Director, whose details can be found in the Useful contacts and resources section of this page.